What’s an air fryer?

 Other things to consider…

 - Cost.
 On the pricey side of home appliances, air fryers run between $100 and $300 depending on size and features.
+Find the best air fryer for your lifestyle.

 - Space.
 Bigger than a toaster, the air fryer is not a small appliance.
 You’ll need to give up valuable storage (or counter) space to house one.